proboterror/smd2wii/README.md

 * Mode #3 - d-pad works as d-pad only
 Mode 3 selected by default.

-You can hold Start+A+B for a few seconds to change mode.
+You can hold Start+B+C for a few seconds to change mode.
 Red led will blink 1/2/3 times indicating new mode.

 ## Bill of materials
 * ATMEGA8A-U TQFP32